ritamk/AutoInsta/README.md

 	This function selects the first post in the top posts section of any tag page and opens it in pop-up mode.
 It waits 2 seconds before doing so.
 	<li><i>recSelect()</i></li>
 	This function selects the first post in the recent posts section of any tag page and opens it in pop-up mode.
 It waits 2 seconds before doing so.
+	<li><i>next()</i></li>
+	This function clicks the next button next to a pop-up post.
+It waits 1 second before doing so.
+It returns 0 if it is able to find and click the button, otherwise it returns 1 and forfeits the action.
+	<li><i>prev()</i></li>
+	This function clicks the previous button next to a pop-up post.
+It waits 1 second before doing so.
+It returns 0 if it is able to find and click the button, otherwise it returns 1 and forfeits the action.
+	<li><i>close()</i></li>
+	This function close the previous of a pop-up post.
+It waits 1 second before doing so.
+If it can't locate the closing button, it forfeits the action.
+	<li><i>scroll(dir)</i></li>
+	This function scrolls instagram.
+It takes one parameter: dir, if the user wants to go to the top, then they must mention 'top' as the value of the dir parameter.
+Otherwise the function simply scrolls 400 pixels downwards.
+It waits 1 second before doing so.
+	<li><i>postCount()</i></li>
+	This function returns the number of posts that an account has.
+It waits 1 second before doing so.
 	<li><i>follow()</i></li>
 	This function presses the follow button in a profile.
 It waits 1 second before doing so.
 If it can't interact with the element, it forfeits the action.
 	<li><i>unfollow()</i></li>
 	This function presses the unfollow button in a pop-up prompt for the same.
 It can also cancel follow requests by withdrawing the request.
 It waits 1 second before diong so.
 If it can't interact with the element, it forfeits the action.
+	<li><i>sugFollow(n)</i></li>
+	This function follows accounts in the suggestions page.
+It takes one parameter n: where the input 'fol' makes the function follow accounts in the suggestions page itself.
+Otherwise it goes into each account seperately.
+It waits 1 second before doing so.
 	<li><i>private()</i></li>
-	This function returns 0 if an account is private and 1 if not.
+	This function returns 0 if an account is private or if a follow request has already been made and 1 if not.
 It waits 1 second before doing so.
 If it can't extract this information, it forfeits the action.
-	<li><i>sugFollow()</i></li>
-	This function follows an account in the suggestions page.
+	<li><i>followingCount()</i></li>
+	This function returns the number of accounts that any account is following.
 It waits 1 second before doing so.
+	<li><i>followerCount()</i></li>
+	This function returns the number of accounts that follow any account.
+It waits 1 second before doing so.
+	<li><i>profFollowing()</i></li>
+	This function opens the following pop-up menu of any account.
+It waits 1 second before doing so.
+	<li><i>profUnfollow()</i></li>
+	This function unfollows accounts in user's following page.
+It waits atleast 3 seconds before doing so.
 	<li><i>postToProf()</i></li>
 	This function goes to the account of the owner of any post open in pop-up mode.
 It waits 1 second before doing so.
 	<li><i>topAccounts(num)</i></li>